buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/ClassInfo/DirectAttributes.md

 # ClassInfo.DirectAttributes property

-List of attribute names for the type
+List of all attribute names for the type, if you need background attribute info, use [`DirectAttributesInfo`](./DirectAttributesInfo.md)

 ```csharp
 public IEnumerable<string>?
 DirectAttributes { get; }